isomerpages/singapore-customs-old/_eservices/0A-customs-forms-and-service-links.md

 # Customs Forms & Service Links

-Please note that Application for Certificate of Free Sales, Certificate of Non-Manipulation, Import Certificate and Delivery Verification and Landing Certificate are now under "Networked Trade Platform eServices".
+Please note that Application for Certificate of Free Sales, Import Certificate as well as Delivery Verification and Landing Certificate are now under "Networked Trade Platform eServices".

 ## Certificate of Origin Related Forms